samtools/hts-specs/ga4gh-retrieval.md

 `headers`
 _optional object_
 </td><td>
-for HTTPS URLs, the server may supply a JSON object containing one or more string key-value pairs which the client MUST supply as headers with any request to the URL.
+For HTTPS URLs, the server may supply a JSON object containing one or more string key-value pairs which the client MUST supply as headers with any request to the URL.
 For example, if headers is `{"Range": "bytes=0-1023", "Authorization": "Bearer xxxx"}`, then the client must supply the headers `Range: bytes=0-1023` and `Authorization: Bearer xxxx` with the HTTPS request to the URL.
 </td></tr>
 </table>